Little Juniata River water or watershed scenery in Pennsylvania

 Local plan

-Start with the Spruce Creek flow check, PFBC regulations, water-trail context, weather, and one legal access plan.
+Start with the Spruce Creek flow check, PFBC rules, water-trail context, weather, and one legal access plan.
 Fish carefully through riffle drops, slicks, shaded banks, and pool tails before moving far.

 Backup water